Watermelon nutrition: glycemic index, calories, net carbs, diets

 Introduction

 Watermelon has become a symbol of summer in numerous cultures.
-It is refreshing, bright, and consists of more than ninety percent water, hence the name.
+It is refreshing and bright and consists of more than ninety percent water, hence the name.

-In this article, we will talk about the part of the watermelon that isn’t water, how it affects our health and how it fits in different diets.
+We will talk about the part of the watermelon that isn’t water, how it affects our health, and how it fits into different diets.
+In other words, we are here to tell you everything you want to know about watermelon.

 Table of contents

-In its botanical classification, watermelon is referred to as a pepo: a modified berry with a thick and hard outer rind.
-It is loosely considered to be a melon; however, it is not in the Cucumis genus of melons.
+In its botanical classification, watermelon is called a pepo: a modified berry with a thick and hard outer rind.
+It is loosely considered a melon; however, it is not in the Cucumis genus of melons.
 Instead, it is in the same Cucurbitaceae family as melons, cucumbers, and pumpkins.

 The stripes of a watermelon indicate its variety.
 There are over 1200 watermelon varieties; however, the most popular ones are the seeded, seedless, mini, or yellow and orange watermelons.